phamdinhkhanh/vnquant/README.md

 ```

 **Arguments**
 * `symbols` (Union[str, list]): A single stock symbol as a string or multiple stock symbols as a list of strings.
-The stock symbols regularly include 3 upper case letters except several special index such as: `E1VFVN30, VN100-INDEX, HNX-INDEX, HNX30-INDEX, UPCOM-INDEX` in case your `data_source = "cafe"` and `VN30, HNX30, UPCOM` in case your `data_source = "vnd"`.
+The stock symbols regularly include 3 upper case letters except several special index such as: `E1VFVN30, FUEVN100` for both data_source `cafe and vnd`, `HNX-INDEX, HNX30-INDEX, UPCOM-INDEX` for `cafe`.
 * `start` (Optional[Union[str, datetime]], default=None): The start date for the data.
 Can be a string in the format 'YYYY-MM-DD' or a datetime object.
 * `end` (Optional[Union[str, datetime]], default=None): The end date for the data.
 Can be a string in the format 'YYYY-MM-DD' or a datetime object.
 * `data_source` (str, default='CAFE'): The data source to be used for downloading stock data.
 Currently supports 'CAFE' and 'VND'.